StackVista/stackstate-docs/configure/telemetry/anomaly-check-functions.md

 Anomaly check function gives a possibility to configure a health check that triggers DEVIATING health state if anomaly with certain parameters is found for a MetricStream.

 The function body is specified as a groovy script.
-Below is an example of an anomaly check function with `metricStream` input parameter name that indicates metric stream id from anomaly event.
-The function checks if the incoming event is the anomaly event and if the metric stream id from the event matches `metricStream` argument.
+Below is an example of an anomaly check function with `metricStream` input parameter name that indicates metric stream id from an anomaly event.
+The function checks if the incoming `event` is the anomaly event and if the metric stream id from the event matches `metricStream` argument.
 If there is a match the function will trigger DEVIATING state when the anomaly event is received and hold it for 1 minute (60000 milliseconds) and then switch the state to UNKNOWN.
+Additionally, the return value `causingEvents` returns the event reference which indicates the cause of the state change.

   ```text
   if (event.getType() == "Metric Stream Anomaly" && event.getData().getStreamId() == metricStream) {